-Proper diagnosis and treatment is tremendously important for those who have this condition.
+Proper diagnosis and treatment are tremendously important for those who have this condition.
 Those diagnosed with ADHD are at risk for substance abuse disorders later on in life.
 There is a strong familial component to ADHD as well.

 One interesting story of the importance of proper treatment for this condition involved a classmate of mine during medical school.
 After high school, he went on to work as a delivery man for a number of years.
-Later on, he was diagnosed with ADHD as an adult and received appropriate treatment which enabled him to enroll in university.
+Later on, he was diagnosed with ADHD as an adult and received appropriate treatment which enabled him to enroll in a university.
 Today, he’s working as a successful radiologist.

 Natural Treatment Options?

 In the vast majority of cases, adequate treatment of ADHD involves medication with stimulants such as methylphenidate (Ritalin) or dextroamphetamine (Dexedrine) being among the most commonly prescribed.
 Newer regimes based on these molecules, but longer duration of action are now more commonly prescribed.
-In Canada, even extended release methylphenidate preparations such as Concerta® require a triplicate prescription which is why the extended release amphetamine derivatives tend to be more commonly prescribed (such as Vyvanse®)
+In Canada, even extended-release methylphenidate preparations such as Concerta® require a triplicate prescription which is why the extended release amphetamine derivatives tend to be more commonly prescribed (such as Vyvanse®)